hphelion/documentation/devplatform/workbook/messaging/messaging.java.md

 #JAVA Messaging Sample
 This is a simple Servlet-based Java webapp that uses RabbitMQ.

-This is the **third** sample in the Workbook; if you have not already examined the [HelloWorld](/helion/devplatform/workbook/helloworld/java/) sample and the [Database](/helion/devplatform/workbook/database/java/) sample, please do those two first.
+This is the **third** sample in the series; if you have not already examined the [HelloWorld](/helion/devplatform/workbook/helloworld/java/) sample and the [Database](/helion/devplatform/workbook/database/java/) sample, please do those two first.

 ## Prerequisites